ajrussell999/FFT_Back_squat/README.md

 ![BS02288][BS_Frequency]
 **Figure 8.** Back Squat fundamental frequency

 From the FFT analysis the fundamental frequency of 0.2288Hz gives a time period for the back squat exercise of 4.37 seconds.
+In this case data from a single repetition is used, however, multiple repitions could be analysed and an average time for the repetitions is returned.